adambell95/Paberry-s-Peasants-/README.md

 The play button resides within the main menu.
 After touching play, the main menu will disappear, and the system will begin utilizing the camera.
 The game has officially started.

+#### Shop Button

+The shop button resides in the main menu.
+After touching shop, the user is take to the shop page.

+#### Quit Button

+The quit button resides in the main menu. after touching quit, the application will exit.

+#### Shop Page

+Users can spend their coins on in-game skins.

-#### In-Game Head-up Display
+#### Head-up Display

-The HUD will allow users to view their coin balance and mission log.
+The HUD will allow users to view their coin balance and mission log during gameplay.

 #### Coin Balance